sid2261/online-store/README.md

 ## Setup
-To run this project, install it locally using npm:
+To run this project, install it locally using npm.